TownLake/blog-samrhea/content/pages/at-work/index.md

 ## 2018 - Product Manager of Access and Registrar

-I joined Cloudflare as a Product Manager in our Research & Development wing, what we now call Emerging Technology and Incubation.
+I joined Cloudflare as a Product Manager in our new technologies wing, what we now call Emerging Technology and Incubation.
 I [launched](https://blog.cloudflare.com/cloudflare-access-now-teams-of-any-size-can-turn-off-their-vpn/) Cloudflare Access to help teams turn off their legacy VPN.
 Even more fun, I [launched](https://blog.cloudflare.com/using-cloudflare-registrar/) Cloudflare Registrar to provide at-cost domain registration to anyone on Earth.

 ## 2019 - Product Manager of Access, Registrar, and Tunnel